dpwiese/personal-website/content/posts/site-setup.md

 1. Create a place to document and share my learnings
 2. Learn some new tooling to support motivation 1.

-A tertiary motivation was to provide a place for people to learn more about me than might be possible via the infomration available on social media.
+A tertiary motivation was to provide a place for people to learn more about me than might be possible via the information available on social media.

 With this in mind, I began to think about the form that the items of motivation 1. would take, whether it be blog posts, standalone documents, etc. and thus which tooling would best support this.
 The outcome of this was that the majority of the items I expected to create for motivation 1. would be single page posts, and that the best tooling would be in the form of a static site generator.